-The Wumpus World [Russell and Norvig, 2003] is a wellknown challenge problem in the reasoning about action community.
+The Wumpus World [20] is a well-known challenge problem in the reasoning about action community.
 It consists of a grid-like world: cells may contain pits, one cell contains gold, and one the fearsome Wumpus.
 The agent dies if she enters a cell containing a pit or the Wumpus.
 But she carries one arrow so that she can shoot the Wumpus from an adjacent cell.
 If the agent is next to a cell containing a pit (Wumpus), she can detect that one of the surrounding cells contains a pit (the Wumpus), but doesn't know which one.
-She knows the contents of the visited cells.
+She knows the contents of the already visited cells.
 Getting the gold without getting killed is the agent's goal.